AArnott/CodeGeneration.Roslyn/README.md

 > `dotnet add Reflector package CodeGeneration.Roslyn.Tool`

 Also, you need to add the following metadata to your generator project reference:
 `OutputItemType="CodeGenerationRoslynPlugin"`.
-This will add the path to the `Duplicator.dll` to the list of plugins the tool uses.
+This will add the path to the `Duplicator.dll` to the list of plugins the tool runs.

 This is how your project file can look like: